davidmathei/ceusdosul-site/content/tours/children.en.md

 Introduce your kids to the stars, the constellations along with the stories associated with them.
 We will find north, south, east and west and we will have telescopes ready suitable for children to have a look at the moon and planets if they show themselves

 Price: 20,- per family
 Duration: 1h
+Age: 4 - 104
 Location: anywhere where it is dark.
 That could be your backyard!